Has there been a resurgence of whooping cough?

 Many people including myself think that most, if not all, of the increase results from better awareness.
 This website for instance had been helping people understand whooping cough since 2000.

-Also important is the easy confirmation by blood or oral fluid testing or PCR testing that became popular at the same time as the supposed resurgence in the mid noughties.
+Confirmation by blood or oral fluid testing or PCR testing became popular at the same time as the supposed resurgence in the mid noughties.

 Before the resurgence diagnosis mainly depended on a doctor confirming it.
 Most did not have the knowledge to do so, or thought it was not necessary to notify unless confirmed.
 After this time a simple test from the lab was all that was required.